rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 The hope for existence of such a feedback loop is what prompted me to write this series.
 My hope is that mainstream programming will eventually transition itself to more principled programming approaches.

-__Should more advanced types be used in a project?__  Ideally (and IMO) that decision should made by the developers.
+__Should more advanced types be used in a project?__  Ideally (and IMO) that decision should be made by the developers.
 I have presented plenty of _pros_.
 The biggest obstacle is the learning curve.
 I am afraid this learning needs to happen outside of the project work.
 In reality, this means that the decision has to be made based on what the team knows already.
 So the answer for some teams could _yes_ today, for some could be _no_ today but a _yes_ in a future.
 My personal approach is to make sure that TS code is approachable and my goal is to make it principled within this constraint.
 This is not very easy to do, it is much easier to use principled types than principled patterns.
 It is also easier to do that in an environment were principled is not considered odd.
-It is also good to be able to scratch the itch somewhere and keep practicing the real thing, I have my backend work to do that, lots of people can't do that.
+It is also good to be able to scratch the itch and keep practicing the real thing, I have my backend work to do that, lots of people do not have that luxury.

-**Next steps**: I will slowly proofread everything and make final corrections.
-I will remove the draft warning and post a note on reddit when this is all done.
+**Next steps**: Over next few months I plan to slowly proofread everything and make final corrections.
+I will remove the draft warnings and post a note on reddit when this is all done.
+I do not expect any significant content changes.

 This series was a long journey, I am happy I took it.
 Big thanks to all of you who stayed with me all the way to this end.
 Thank you to everyone who messaged me corrections.
 Please let me know your thoughts on the this installment.